Upper limb anatomy encompasses the anatomy of the shoulder, arm, elbow, forearm, wrist and hand.

 In one stu...

-The WFNS (World Federation of Neurosurgical Societies) grading system uses the Glasgow Coma Scale and presence of focal neurological deficits to grade the severity of subarachnoid haemorrhage.
-This grading system was proposed in 1988, and this is one of the accepted systems (although not conside...
+The WFNS (World Federation of Neurosurgical Societies) grading system uses the Glasgow Coma Scale and presence of focal neurological deficits to grade the severity of subarachnoid hemorrhage.
+This grading system was proposed in 1988, and this is one of the accepted systems (although not consider...